 - Hepatic adenomas are common in women of childbearing age, especially after prolonged oral contraceptive use.
 Because necrosis, hemorrhage, or rupture can occur, they should be surgical excised when identified.

 - Nodular regenerative hyperplasia is associated with many systemic illnesses.
 Patients present with signs of portal hypertension.
 Radiographic characteristics are nonspecific, and histologic evaluation shows no fibrosis.

 In clinical practice the most commonly encountered lesions are cavernous hemangiomas, focal nodular hyperplasia (FNH), hepatic adenoma, and nodular regenerative hyperplasia.

 Mortele KJ, Ros P. Benign liver neoplasms.
 Clin Liver Dis.

 This is the most common benign lesion of the liver, with a prevalence that ranges from 1% to 20% of the general population.
 Approximately two thirds of all cavernous hemangiomas are found in the right lobe of the liver, and more than 90% are solitary.
 More than 80% occur in women.
-Although lesions can be small (often ≤1 cm), larger lesions, especially those greater than 4 cm (giant hemangiomas), also occur; some can be as large as 25 ...
+Although lesions can be small (often ≤1 cm), larger lesions, especially those greater than 4 cm (giant hemangiomas), also occur; some can be as ...